oliviakatrhyn/inf_systems/README.md

 Currently, our assumptions are based on our initial readings of the project outline.
 This is what we assume about the existing and new system, however, these are subject to change and/or  are expected to be resolved later in the project.
 - The relationship manager can create a customer profile using the profiler tool.
 - Relationship managers can edit their profile
-- relationship managers can make a purchase on behalf of the customer
+- Relationship managers can make a purchase on behalf of the customer
-- achieiving a sale involves a purchase by the customer
+- Achieiving a sale involves a purchase by the customer
-- new customers will be automatically be allocated low priority
+- New customers will be automatically be allocated low priority
-- we have enough human resources to complete the work during a short time period
+- We have enough human resources to complete the work during a short time period
-- do not have any dificulties during the working process
+- Do not have any dificulties during the working process
+- Once a relationship manager is allocated a Target List, they are on a continous loop to make calls to each contact on that list.
+Once one call ends, the next caller is initiated.

 ### Ideation